Five 5-Minute Team Building Activities to Better Engage Your Teams

 This 5-minute team-building activity tends to enhance team spirit, increase motivation, and creates a relaxed atmosphere.

 It’s a simple activity, just select one of the employees as the captain and blindfold them.
 Sit them down in a circle on a chair and put the ‘treasure’ under their chair.

 Get the rest of the team to run around in that circle and then randomly point at any of the ‘pirates’.
 They will try to capture the treasure as silently as possible.

 If the captain can identify the direction the pirate is coming from, then the pirate is eliminated.
 If the pirate can get the treasure without the captain noticing it, they switch positions.

 This activity is purely fun-oriented and filled with laughter.
-It’s important to put the professionalism aside and enjoy for a bit.
+It’s important to put professionalism aside, come out of your comfort zone, and enjoy for a bit.

 Take What You Need